 Maspalomas is such a great location to visit at any time of the year, because of its wonderful climate.
 It is suitable for snowbirds.
-There is also a great deal of interesting activities to enjoy during the winter, and things to see also.
-From sandy beaches usually visited by other tourists in the area, to beautiful natural landscapes, snowbirds will be thoroughly entertained.
+There is also plenty of interesting activities to enjoy during the winter, and things to see also.
+From sandy beaches usually visited by other tourists in the area to beautiful natural landscapes, snowbirds will be thoroughly entertained.

 Communication, internet, and cellphone in Maspalomas, Gran Canaria

 Spanish is the official language of Maspalomas, but English is also spoken to a large extent, to the favor of snowbirds who cannot speak Spanish.
 You shouldn't have an issue communicating with locals or other tourists, and making a purchase will be easy.